mikependon/RepoDB.NET/pages/features/connectionpersistency.md

 ### Create Connection Method

 This method behaves differently based on the type of the persistency you had chosen.
 If it is used with `PerCall`, it always returns a new instance of connection object.
 If it is used with `Instance`, it always return the already created instance of connection object within the repository.
-However, such behavior will be superceded if the `force` argument is enforced with the value of `true`, a new instance of connection object is being created.
+However, such behavior will be superceded if the `force` argument is enforced with the value of `true`, as the new instance of connection object is always being created.

 ### Dispose Process

 If you are using the `PerCall`, the instance of the connection object is always being disposed right after the method call.
-However, if you are using the `Instance`, the active instance of the connection object is only being disposed when the parent repository object is being disposed.
+However, if you are using the `Instance`, the active instance of the connection object is only being disposed if the parent repository object has been disposed.
 Therefore, it is always important to call the `Dispose()` method of the repository if you are using the `Instance` persistency and finished using it, to ensure avoid an orphaned open connection towards the database.

 > Please be aware of when to call the repository `Dispose()` method, otherwise it may behave unexpectedly.